 Your guarantor may also be asked to put up their assets, such as equity in their home or a vehicle, as part of this arrangement.
 However, full control of these will revert to the guarantor at the conclusion of your loan.

 It’s important to note that while your guarantor agrees to shoulder responsibility for your loan, this only comes into effect if you fully default on your repayments.
-If you’re able to keep on top of things, as the vast majority of borrowers are, your guarantor won’t become involved in the loan’s payment at all.
+If you’re able to keep on top of things, as most borrowers are, your guarantor won’t become involved in the loan’s payment at all.

 Is a guarantor personal loan the same as a joint personal loan?